Medically reviewed by Drugs.com. Last updated on Feb 23, 2023.

 - Inspect the reconstituted product for particulate matter prior to administration; do not use if particles are observed or if solution is turbid.
 The reconstituted solution is colorless to slightly blue.

-- The CINRYZE vial is for single use only.
+- Each vial of CINRYZE is for single use only.
+Promptly use any vial that has been entered and discard partially used vials in accordance with biohazard procedures.
 CINRYZE contains no preservative.
-Any vial that has been entered should be used promptly.
-Partially used vials should be discarded in accordance with biohazard procedures.

 - Do not mix CINRYZE with other materials.